 It’s that time of year again.
-This weekend the Rugby Six Nations 2019 will kick off in style when France take on Wales in the opening game.
-This tournament is more important than many that have gone before it.
-Because it’s also Rugby World Cup year!
+This weekend the Rugby Six Nations 2021 will kick off in style when Italy take on France in the opening game.
+As with almost every sporting event in the last 12 months, the rugby will also take place behind closed doors.

 And there is Italy.
 What can you say about Italy?
-They show up, they try but in reality they haven’t a cats chance in hell of making an impact this year.
-That’s probably why they are around 1000/1 to win!
+They show up, they try but in reality they haven’t a cat’s chance in hell of making an impact this year.
+That’s probably why they are around 500/1 to win!